The Bachelorette (American TV series) season 12: Bachelor in Paradise

-Ventiera, Maguire, Nick Benvenutti, Alex Woytkiw, Derek Peth, and Robby Hayes returned for the fourth season of Bachelor in Paradise.
-Evan and Carly were married during the season premiere.
-Adams returned as the hotel bartender.
-Woytkiw, Benvenutti, and Ventiera were eliminated during week 1.
-Hayes split from his partner, Amanda Stanton, during week 4.
-Maguire left Paradise in a relationship with his partner, Lacey Mark, but it was revealed on the reunion special that they had split shortly afterwards.
-Peth left Paradise in a relationship with his partner, Taylor Nolan, and the two were engaged during the reunion special, however the two split post-show.
+Vinny Ventiera, Daniel Maguire, Nick Benvenutti, Alex Woytkiw, Derek Peth, and Robby Hayes returned for the fourth season of Bachelor in Paradise.
+Wells Adams returned as the hotel bartender.
+Woytkiw, Benvenutti, and Ventiera were eliminated in week 1.
+Hayes split from Amanda Stanton in week 4.
+Maguire left Paradise in a relationship with Lacey Mark but it was revealed on the reunion special that they had split shortly afterwards.
+Peth left Paradise in a relationship with Taylor Nolan, and proposed to her during the reunion special.